Table of Contents

 Mercury poisoning is a direct cause of chronic yeast infections, especially for those of you who can't seem to get rid of it.
-The general line of thought is the body produces yeast as a defense against excess metals.
+The general line of thought is yeast multiplies in the presence of excess metals.
 The yeast cell binds and absorbs its own weight in mercury and prevents it from entering the blood stream.
 What the yeast can't deal with, or use in the construction of its biofilm, is either disposed of through the colon or poisons you as methyl mercury.

 When methyl mercury poisons you, it passes through the entire intestinal wall.
 The body's macrophages and master antioxidant glutathione try to clean up and detoxify this on-going mess.
 At some point they get weakened, depleted, and worn out.
 Your yeast infection and other health issues gradually get worse and worse.